 Managing Your Well During Drought

-In recent years, frequent droughts have caused severe water shortages in parts of Pennsylvania.
-Droughts can be especially stressful for the one million rural homeowners who rely on private wells for their water supply.
+Droughts can be stressful for the three million rural residents in Pennsylvania who rely on private wells for their water supply.
 These individual wells tap groundwater aquifers that cannot easily be seen or monitored.
 The invisible nature of groundwater leads to an uneasy feeling among homeowners relying on wells that their water supply could dry up without warning during a drought.
-This fact sheet explains the typical variation of water in wells and gives some hints on estimating groundwater levels near your well and managing your water during drought.

 The Normal Cycle of Groundwater Levels